Hearen/HadoopInitializer/README.md

 }
 ```

-as for the major and minor number of the block device, we can use `ls -l /dev/` to retrieve it easily.
+As for the major and minor number of the block device, we can use `ls -l /dev/` to retrieve it easily.

-then edit /etc/cgrules to apply the rules defined in /etc/cgconfig.conf as follows:
+Then edit /etc/cgrules to apply the rules defined in /etc/cgconfig.conf as follows:

 ```
 hadoop blkio,cpu,memory hadoop/
 ```

-then the user of hadoop will be limited in blkio, cpu and memory as defined in /etc/cgconfig.conf; in then end, we need to restart cgconfig and cgred to make the rules take effect instantly.
+Now the user of hadoop will be limited in blkio, cpu and memory as defined in /etc/cgconfig.conf; in the final end, we need to restart cgconfig and cgred to make the rules take effect instantly.
 There is a good [reference](https://www.digitalocean.com/community/tutorials/how-to-limit-resources-using-cgroups-on-centos-6) for cgroup.

 #### stress
-Used to take over resources of the machine to cooperate with the cgroup to control the CPU performance for a user.
-If you intend to limit the CPU by cgroup, sadly you will fail considering it only takes cpu.shares into account which means if there are no other processes consuming the CPU the CPU then will be all used by current user.
+Used to take over CPU resources of the machine to cooperate with the cgroup to control the CPU performance for a user.
+If you intend to limit the CPU only by cgroup, sadly you will fail considering it only takes cpu.shares into account which means if there are no other processes consuming the CPU the CPU then will be all used by current user.
 [Here](http://blog.scoutapp.com/articles/2014/11/04/restricting-process-cpu-usage-using-nice-cpulimit-and-cgroups) is good post to clarify this kind of issue.

-To install `stress`, you have to configure epel repository first by `yum install epel-release` as epel-release you may check this [post](http://www.tecmint.com/how-to-enable-epel-repository-for-rhel-centos-6-5/).
+To install `stress`, you have to configure epel repository first by `yum install epel-release`.
+As for epel-release you may want to check this [post](http://www.tecmint.com/how-to-enable-epel-repository-for-rhel-centos-6-5/) for further understanding.

-three most important commands in this tool:
+Three most frequently used commands of `stress`:
 * uptime #check the usage of the CPU
 * watch uptime #continually update the statistics output from uptime
-* stress -c 2 -i 1 -m 1 --vm-bytes 128M -t 10s #run 2 cpu intensive, 1 network intensive and 1 memory intensive works respectively
+* stress -c 2 -i 1 -m 1 --vm-bytes 128M -t 10s #run 2 cpu intensive, 1 network intensive and 1 memory intensive workers respectively

-If encountering some problems installing `stress`:
+If encountering some problems when installing `stress`:
-1. 'install epel-release' first and then refresh 'yum install repolist' and then `yum install stress`;
+1. 'install epel-release' first, refresh the repolist by 'yum install repolist' and then `yum install stress`;
 2. install it manually `wget http://apt.sw.be/redhat/el7/en/x86_64/rpmforge/RPMS/stress-1.0.2-1.el7.rf.x86_64.rpm` and then `rpm -ivh stress-1.0.2-1.el7.rf.x86_64.rpm`

-#### other useful commands
+#### Some useful commands
 * top -u $user_name #check the resources usage of specific user
 * free -h #check the memory of the machine
 * whoami #similar to `echo $USER` to check the current user